LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

 ```

 > [!NOTE]
-> The programme will typically be accessible in your web browser at http://localhost:3000.
+> The app's UI will be accessible at http://localhost:3000.

 ## Run Docker Container
-For a consistent and portable environment, the repo offers a pre-packaged Docker container companion.
+For a consistent and portable environment, the repo comes with a pre-packaged Docker image companion.
 You can run it with the following Docker CLI command:

 ``` Bash
 docker run -d -p 3000:3000 --env GEMINI_API_KEY="YOUR_API_KEY" cloa-app